geemus/learn_fog/4_fog_binary.markdown

 # fog Binary

 Now that we have gone to the trouble of doing everything via irb we will try again with another included piece that will make this simpler, the `fog` binary.
+First, exit out of your irb session.
+Now we will boot into fog.

     $ bundle exec fog
     !